backstage/backstage/beps/0001-notifications-system/README.md

 }
 ```

-Each notification contains a human readable `title`, `origin` and optionally `link` for additional details.
+Each notification contains a human-readable `title`, `origin` and optionally `link` for additional details.
 The `created`, `id`, `read` and `saved` properties are handled by the backend based and cannot be passed during the notification creation.
+Any optional additional details could be stored in `metadata`.
+We advise to provide the name to the type which contains the information about the context and the version, for example: 'core.icon.v1'.

 Calling `sendNotification` should never throw an error so that it doesn't block the current processing.
 Notifications should be considered as second-level citizens that are not critical if not delivered.